Timeline for the day of the September 11 attacks: 9:00 a.m.

 9:26: Flight 93's pilot, Jason Dahl, replies to Ballinger's text message, "Ed, confirm latest mesg plz – Jason".

 9:26: NBC News correspondent Andrea Mitchell reports to MSNBC anchor Lester Holt that a top U.S. government official informed her that one of the two planes that hit the Twin Towers was an American Airlines plane from Boston to Los Angeles that was hijacked.

-9:28: Hijackers storm the cockpit on Flight 93 and take over the flight.
+9:28:05: Flight 93 suddenly begins to descend as hijackers storm the cockpit and take over the flight.
 The entry of the hijackers is overheard by flight controllers at Cleveland.
+The flight descends roughly 700 feet before the autopilot corrects the altitude.

+9:29: The FDNY's Citywide Tour Commander issues a total recall of the Department, ordering all off-duty firefighters in New York City to report to their fire stations.

 9:29: President Bush makes his first public statements about the attacks, in front of an audience of about 200 teachers and students at the elementary school.
 He states that he will be going back to Washington.
 "Today, we've had a national tragedy," he starts.
 "Two airplanes… have crashed… into the World Trade Center… in an apparent terrorist attack on our country," and leads a moment of silence.
 No one in the President's traveling party has any information during this time that other aircraft were hijacked or missing.

 9:30: Reuters reports that a plane was hijacked from Boston.

 9:30: In the North Tower, six men escape express elevator Car 69-A. The elevator, which had been designed to traverse much of the building to reach the upper floors more quickly, had gotten stuck at the 50th Floor when Flight 11 hit the tower.
 With no exit at this floor, window cleaner Jan Demczur used his squeegee to attempt to cut a hole in the Sheetrock lining the elevator shaft.
 When the squeegee’s blade broke off and fell down the elevator shaft, he and the other five people in the elevator alternately used the handle to scrape away at the lining, eventually cutting a hole large enough for them to escape into an adjacent bathroom.
 They are found by firefighters, who immediately escort them to a stairwell.
 All six safely leave the tower five minutes before it collapses.